 If microinteractions are only tiny design elements, why to care about them at all?

 Sadly, but many web developers and designers still ask such a question, not getting that ignoring microinteractions may cost their clients a lot.
-Attention to details is what basically differ an ordinary website from an exceptional one.
+Attention to details is what basically differs an an exceptional website from ordinary one.
 Here is why microinteractions rock:

 - They improve a website navigation